-in their sole discretion, may release the securities subject to any of the lock-up agreements with the underwriters described above, in whole or in part at any time.
+J.P.
+Morgan Securities LLC in its sole discretion, may release the securities subject to any of the lock-up agreements with the underwriters described above, in whole or in part at any time.

-We have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act of 1933.
+We, the selling shareholder and the underwriters have agreed to indemnify each other against certain liabilities, including liabilities under the Securities Act of 1933

-We intend to apply to have our ordinary shares approved for listing/quotation on the under the symbol "SMWB".
+Our ordinary shares have been approved for listing on the NYSE under the symbol "SMWB".